ibmresilient/resilient-community-apps/fn_ansible/README.md

 ## App Host Installation
-All the components for running Ansible in a container already exist when using the App Host container.
+All the components for running Ansible in a container already exist when using the App Host app.
 The remainder of this section details the Ansible configuration file changes.

 Under the Configuration Tab for an App, build out the ansible-runner files needed per the [ansible-runner convention](https://docs.ansible.com/ansible/latest/installation_guide/intro_configuration.html).
 The necessary files are the `hosts` file, ssh_key and your yml playbooks.
 Build these files under `/var/rescircuits/ansible` and ensure that the app.config file contains the same reference: